-West Texas Intermediate (WTI) is a crude oil stream produced in Texas and southern Oklahoma which serves as a reference or "marker" for pricing a number of other crude streams.
-WTI is the underlying commodity of the New York Mercantile Exchange's oil futures contracts
+West Texas Intermediate (WTI) is crude oil produced in Texas and southern Oklahoma which serves as a reference or "marker" for pricing several other crude streams.
+WTI is the underlying commodity of the New York Mercantile Exchange's oil futures contracts.

-The Choe Volatility Index® (VIX®) is a key measure of market expectations of near-term volatility conveyed by S&P 500 stock index option prices.
+The Choe Volatility Index[®] (VIX[®]) is a key measure of market expectations of near-term volatility conveyed by S&P 500 stock index option prices.